ivanwolodin/Image_Processing/README.md

 # Image_Processing
 The programme processes Images, got in experiment.
-The app analyzes longitudinal and cross length of the one-tone Image
+The app analyzes longitudinal and cross length of the one-tone images.
+GUI